evercoinx/tcp-pow/README.md

 4. The server verifies the solved PoW challenge and if it is a success sends one of the quotes in the `QuoteResponse` message to the client.
 5. The client may notify the server about disconnection with the `ExitRequest` message.

+# Application

-# How to Run
+## How to Run
-The command starts the TCP server and the TCP client.
+The command starts the TCP server and client in Docker containers.
 The client periodically pings the server with a request pipeline.
 ```
 make service-up
 ```

-# How to Stop
+## How to Stop
+The command stops the TCP server and client in Docker containers.
 ```
 make service-down
 ```

+## How to Configure
+The application uses default configuration parameters.
+To override them, one should create the `config.yml` file in the `config` directory.
+The `config-example.yml` file can be used a basis.